oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 Use this Tab to create Autonomous Database Warehouse or Autonomous Database Transaction Processing in the OCI tenancy.

-On choosing **"Database"** in the SetUpOCI menu and **"Add/Modify/Delete ADW/ATP"** submenu will allow to create Autonomous Database Warehouse or Autonomous Database Transaction Processing in the OCI tenancy.
+On choosing **"Database"** in the SetUpOCI menu and **"Add/Modify/Delete ADBs"** submenu will allow to create Autonomous Database Warehouse or Autonomous Database Transaction Processing in the OCI tenancy.

 Output terraform file generated:  \<outdir>/\<region>/ATP-ADW.tf under where \<region> directory is the home region.